ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Timeout); see {{Section 15.6.5 of HTTP}}), which is then encapsulated in the same way as a successful response.

-In order to achieve the privacy and security goals of the protocol an Oblivious Gateway Resource also needs to observe the guidance in
+In order to achieve the privacy and security goals of the protocol an oblivious gateway resource also needs to observe the guidance in
 {{server-responsibilities}}.